KeearnM/Grupple/README.md

 /groupbuy/total/participants/:id (GET)

 This route returns a total of each individual listing amount linked to a groupbuy, it gives a total of each listing that was purchased by the every user that joined the groupbuy e.g (Jane - red bottle x 1 blue bottle x 1, Bob red bottle x 2 blue bottle x 1 (This is stored in the participants table) will return red bottle x 3 blue bottle x2).
 The route returns the information after a groupbuy_id is submitted to it

+/participations/user/:id (GET)

+This route returns all the purchases a user has made when a user_id is submitted to it, it returns the amount of each item the user has bought

+/toggle-admin/:id (POST)

+This route will change an user's is_admin to true when a user_id is submitted to it.

+/allusers (GET)

+this route gets the information of all the users

+/users/:id (DELETE)

+this route will delete the id of the user that was submitted to it